DS-100/fa23/gradproject-testing.md

 <a href="https://drive.google.com/drive/folders/1GiQJ-wu_ZKr_9FZGqyY-aBHahkDObdAr?usp=drive_link">Graduate Project Datasets Google Drive</a>
 </p>

-If you wish to work on Datahub, use the following instructions on how to move the data from Google Drive onto Datahub (keep in mind that your Datahub kernel can only manage 2GB of memory at maximum).
-Given the limitations of DataHub with storing your dataset, we recommend using Google Drive + Google Collaboratory.

-If you wish to work on the project locally, you can also download the files containing the datasets for each topic.
+If you wish to work on Datahub, we've provided some instructions on how to move the data from Google Drive onto Datahub.
+However, your Datahub kernel can often only manage 2GB of memory at maximum.
+Given this limitation (and the size of most datasets), we recommend instead using Google Drive + Google Colaboratory.
+If you instead wish to work on the project locally, you can also download the files containing the datasets for each topic.

 #### **How to Pull Data from Google Drive directly onto Datahub**
 {:.no_toc}

 1. _Get the Google Drive ID of the file_.
-You can do this by first getting the URL of the file.
-You do this by right-clicking on the file in Google Drive and pressing 'Get Link'.
+To do this, first get the URL of the file.
+You can do this by right-clicking on the file in Google Drive and pressing 'Share -> Copy Link'.
 Once you have the URL, you can find the ID by looking for the set of characters after the /d/ in the URL.
 For example, in the following URL: `https://drive.google.com/file/d/16-4O_lJGioPC5G9il4vR_XrCgJ3J9_zK/view?usp=sharing`, the Google Drive ID would be `16-4O_lJGioPC5G9il4vR_XrCgJ3J9_zK`.
 2. _Download the data_.
 Once you have the Google Drive ID of the file, you can use the `utils.py` file inside the `grad_proj` directory on your Datahub.
 This file has a number of useful functions for downloading data.
 You'll want to use `fetch_and_cache_gdrive`.
 You will call the function in a notebook.
 The function takes in two arguments: **(1) Google Drive ID** that you got in the previous step, and **(2) name of the file**.
 Calling the function will generate a `data` folder and place the file into that folder, using the name you came up with as the second argument of the function.

 Hopefully, the above steps help you to access the data on Google Drive.
 There are other ways to move the data onto Datahub.
 Consider looking into [`gdown`](https://github.com/wkentaro/gdown) or just downloading the data from Google Drive and uploading it to Datahub manually.